 A potentially very important question is raised by one of our readers.
 Here is his letter.

-Well, I had an incident happen to me about a year ago, but after about a
+Well, I had an incident happen to me about a year ago, but after about a second, I figured out what was happening and “fixed” the problem.
+It happened again recently.
+Here is what happened:

 I had just started my car, parked at the curb, with my foot on the brake.
 I moved my foot over to the gas and started to move forward when I noticed someone coming down the cross street (I was parked at a “T” intersection.)
 Not knowing if the other driver was turning right or left, or whether he/she would stop for the “STOP” sign—most don’t—I slipped my foot back to the brake and depressed it.
 Only my car kept pulling forward!
 I realized that the right side of my foot was pushing the gas while the left side was pushing the brake!